-Chair of the Trusts & Estates Department, Glen Eichelberger focuses on all aspects of trust, estate and philanthropic planning and administration for individuals and families.
+Glen Eichelberger serves as Gray Reed's Trust & Estates Practice Group Leader.
+Glen focuses on all aspects of trust, estate and philanthropic planning and administration for individuals and families.
 He advises clients on the most effective ways to minimize estate, gift and generation-skipping transfer taxes, as well as the implementation and administration of complex estate planning structures, including charitable planning and counseling family foundations and other non-profit organizations on a variety of ongoing entity governance matters.
 Glen is Board Certified in Estate Planning & Probate Law by the Texas Board of Legal Specialization and is a licensed CPA.

 Backed by the firm’s full-service capabilities, Glen can serve the diverse needs of significantly wealthy families through multiple generations.
 He advises clients and their family offices on a wide variety of issues from estate planning for family members to acquisition and disposition of assets.
 Glen also advises families on charitable giving, including formation of private foundations and gift agreements with public charities.
 Clients with family businesses rely on Glen and members of his team to help them preserve ownership and assets from generation to generation through effective family business succession planning.
 He is also experienced in planning the transfer of special assets such as art, primary and secondary residences, farms and ranches, and life insurance.